Last Updated on October 8, 2022 by Editorial Team

 - Use of multisensory approach to teach basic skills: Preschoolers’ skills development can be augmented with sensory activities that employ additional and alternative enablers.
 For example, the sensory activities and their site of action shift and widely spread the task of learning on all receptor interfaces by improving brain plasticity.

-- Befriending kids with functional aspect of conceptual learning: Write ‘cold’ and ask to repeat ten times; the chances of learning this word stand two to eight on ten for learners with different paces.
-But, if you ask them to touch ice, they will surely retain in mind what cold means and what it feels like.
+- Befriending kids with functional aspects of conceptual learning: Write ‘cold’ and ask them to repeat it ten times; the chances of learning this word stand two to eight on ten for learners with different paces.
+But, if you ask them to touch the ice, they will surely keep in mind what cold means and what it feels like.
 Deeper ingraining of ideas is one important role that sensory activities may play.

-- Imparting critical and logical reasoning abilities: At preschooler stage, the mind needs a little more working out to understand the different between contrasting ideas like big and small, fat and thin, etc. Also, the set-ups are sometimes simulated to match real-life settings, which helps useful in building cognition and logic.
+- Imparting critical and logical reasoning abilities: At the preschool stage, the mind needs a little more working out to understand the difference between contrasting ideas like big and small, fat and thin, etc. Also, the set-ups are sometimes simulated to match real-life settings, which is useful in building cognition[3] and logic.

 Explained here are a few tried and tested sensory activities that can help preschoolers attain learning objectives with appropriate proficiency.